 Are you the proud owner of a 2021 Triumph motorcycle?
 Maybe you’re thinking about it, but haven’t taken the jump quite yet.
 In either case, we have some great news for you, courtesy of Triumph Motorcycles America.
-Effective immediately, all owners of 2021 and newer Triumph Motorcycles in the U.S. and Canada will receive two years of complimentary roadside assistance as standard.
+Effective immediately, all owners of 2021 and newer Triumph Motorcycles in the and will receive two years of complimentary roadside assistance as standard.

 The expiration dates on this coverage are slightly different, depending on whether you purchased a 2021 model in the first six months of 2021.
 For those Triumph owners, you’ll automatically receive this benefit through June 30, 2023, regardless of when you previously purchased your 2021 model.

 For Triumph owners who purchase 2021 and future models in July 2021 or later, this complimentary roadside assistance plan will last two years from the date of your purchase.
 The program is administered by CornerStone United, which offers 24/7 roadside assistance throughout the U.S. and Canada, at a value of up to $100 per occurrence.
 Triumph owners have their own dedicated hotlines (877-667-1537 in the U.S. and 877-276-9576 in Canada) for when they need help.

 What kind of assistance is included?
 All the things you’d expect, thankfully.
 Towing assistance, flat tire assistance, fluid delivery (oil, fuel, or water), lock-out assistance (including lost and/or broken keys stuck in your ignition), and battery service are all covered.